aehng/Lecture-Notes/Module6/Exceptions.md

 Lower-level programming languages (such as C, Pascal and Go) tend to follow the LBYL philosophy, making error handing very explicit.

-The alternative style, LBYL, is achieved by surrounding every line of code in an `if/else` block to can handle the errors as they come.
+LBYL error handling is achieved by surrounding every line of code in an `if/else` block to can handle the errors as they come.
 The trouble with this approach is that your error handling code is mixed in with the main idea that the function embodies.
 Reading this code is a bit confusing because you are constantly switching between code that gets you closer to your goal, and code that cleans up any messes that may occur.

 Here is a snippet of C code that illustrates what error-handling-mixed-in-with-the-main-idea looks like so you can appreciate how